hilaryparker/HeadNeck/doc/statworkflow.md

 This analysis is reassuring.
 Both the uncorrected and corrected data correlate to previously studied head and neck cancer gene sets.
 Furthermore, the Pyeon dataset included head and neck cancer smaples, as well as cervical cancer samples.
 The Slebos dataset includes only head and neck cancer samples.
 Therefore, we have some indication that batch correction is helping (and is also not harming) the analysis.
 The genes that are most down-expressed in HPV positive samples compared to HPV negative samples may be related to the cancer, and would warrent further analysis.

+## Specific Marker Evaluation
+Often in an analysis, there is a specific gene or marker that you are interested in investigating further.
+In this case, p16 is an established marker for HPV positive tumors.
+It is present in nearly all the HPV positive tumors, but only present in 20% of HPV negative tumors.
+A known marker like this can be a helpful benchmark for ensuring that the batch correction method is not wiping out true differential expression in your dataset.

 ## Prediction
 Above we gave motivation for why batch correction helped normalize the expression levels in different arrays.
 Now we'd like to convince you that this batch correction will help in prediction problems.